-Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.
-The organization must be established as a legally constituted entity capable of meeting all of the requirements of PIHP.
+Upon enrollment with the PHP / PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.
+The organization must be established as a legally constituted entity capable of meeting all of the requirements of PHP / PIHP.

-Nursing Respite Provider Agencies PIHP
+Nursing Respite Provider Agencies PHP PIHP

-Provider verifies employee qualifications at the time employee is hired Credentialing by the State.
+Provider verifies employee qualifications at the time employee is hired

-PIHP verifies credentials upon initial review and re-verifies agency credentials, including a sample of employee qualifications, at a frequency determined by the PIHP, no less than every three years more than two individuals are served concurrently or either one or two children, two adults, or any combination thereof, are served for a cumulative period of time exceeding 240 hours per calendar month.
+PHP / PIHP verifies credentials upon initial review and re-verifies agency credentials, including a sample of employee qualifications, at a frequency determined by the PHP /PIHP, no less than every three years

-Provider Category: Agency Provider Type: Provider Agencies who operate private respite homes
+Service Type: Statutory Service Service Name: Respite Provider Category: Agency Provider Type:

+Provider Agencies who operate private respite homes